-- 1. Violence in the workplace is prohibited (Note Section 3.02) including a prohibition on the possession of a deadly weapon except for law enforcement officers. - 2.
-The safety and security of all County facilities is of vital importance.
-Employees are expected, at all times, to be vigilant in their attention to suspicious and unusual behaviors, mail, packages, e-mails, telephone calls, etc. Suspicious items, behaviors, or communications should be brought to the attention of an immediate supervisor and others when directed.

-- The misappropriation, theft, misuse or personal use of County owned vehicles, equipment, tools, materials or other property is prohibited and violations will result in termination of employment. - 4.
+- Violence in the workplace is prohibited (Note Section 3.02) including a prohibition on the possession of a deadly weapon except for law enforcement officers. - The safety and security of all County facilities is of vital importance.
+Employees are expected, at all times, to be vigilant in their attention to suspicious and unusual behaviors, mail, packages, e-mails, telephone calls, etc. Suspicious items, behaviors, or communications should be brought to the attention of an immediate supervisor and others when directed. - The misappropriation, theft, misuse or personal use of County owned vehicles, equipment, tools, materials or other property is prohibited and violations will result in termination of employment. - 4.
 The County is a "zero tolerance" employer with regard to illegal drugs and is committed to providing employees with a drug-free workplace.
 All employees are subject to drug testing when injured in a work-related accident or when reasonable suspicion exists.
 Any employee who drives (personal or County-owned vehicle) during the course of their work and is arrested for a drug-related or alcohol violation, must report the violation to their immediate supervisor. - 5.
-If an employee refuses or fails to obey a reasonable request or directive from their supervisor which does not endanger or place at risk the safety of an employee or the public and which challenges the authority of the supervisor, the employee will be considered insubordinate and subject to disciplinary action. - 6.
-While employees may voluntarily participate in political activities, they may not do so during work time or within the work environment (Note Sections 3.05 and 3.06). - Universal precautions must be used by all employees who have the potential for direct contact with blood or other body fluids (Note Exposure Control Plan Guidelines). - Any employee who is HIV positive or affected by AIDS or other communicable disease or other life-threatening illness must be treated with compassion, consideration and understanding.
-Other employees shall not harass or otherwise discriminate against such an employee and shall work with the employee if the relevant illness is not casually transmitted in ordinary social or occupational settings.
+If an employee refuses or fails to obey a reasonable request or directive from their supervisor which does not endanger or place at risk the safety of an employee or the public and which challenges the authority of the supervisor, the employee will be considered insubordinate and subject to disciplinary action.

+- 6. While employees may voluntarily participate in political activities, they may not do so during work time or within the work environment (Note Sections 3.05 and 3.06). - Universal precautions must be used by all employees who have the potential for direct contact with blood or other body fluids (Note Exposure Control Plan Guidelines). - 8.
+Any employee who is HIV positive or affected by AIDS or other communicable disease or other life-threatening illness must be treated with compassion, consideration and understanding.
+Other employees shall not harass or otherwise discriminate against such an employee and shall work with the employee if the relevant illness is not casually transmitted in ordinary social or occupational settings. - Dereliction of Duty may subject the employee to disciplinary action up to and including termination of employment.
+The following acts or omissions will constitute dereliction of duty, including but not limited to: - Failing to report known violations of Elkhart County policies and procedures. - Being absent from work without approval.
+This may be extended to include failure to report to duty on time or leaving a place of assignment without authorization. - Knowing violation of a reasonable and uniformly enforced rule of Elkhart County, including a rule regarding attendance. - Sleeping while on duty.